sbolder77/SSD_Team_Project/Application/README.md

 The source code for our online retail application is organised and documented according to Python’s PEP-8 style guide.
 The interface is via command line, the application is not network deployed.
 The following languages were used in this project,
 - Python v3.12.0
--Javascript Object Notation (JSON) v2.10.1
+- Javascript Object Notation (JSON) v2.10.1

 &, the following tools,
 - FastAPI v0.103.2